rob-blackbourn/JetBlack.Network/README.md

 I choose not to use the buffer manager to allocate the header buffer.
 This will only be four bytes long, and the garbage collection is efficient for small objects.
-The length is decoded with `BitConverter`.
+We check the actual number of bytes read to detect closed sockets, then decode the length with `BitConverter`.

-Once the length of the content is known we use the `BufferManager` to provide the byte array.
+Once the length of the content is known we use `System.ServiceModel.Channels.BufferManager` to provide the byte array.
 The disposable buffer is primed to return the buffer when `Dispose` is called.

 The following example shows how the buffer is finally disposed by the echo client.